batuhanozel20/deathRace/README.md

 11) If first car finish race, a cooldown will start.
 After cooldown finished, racer who didn't finish race, will die.

-12) AI's skills should be imporved so much (Taking powerup, Aiming to other cars etc)
+12) AI's skills should be improved so much (Taking powerup, Aiming to other cars etc)

 13)